First Aid: Chickenpox

 - has a severe cough or trouble breathing

-- is unusually drowsy or confused
+- is very drowsy or has trouble waking up

-- seems very weak or ill
+- seems very ill

 To help prevent chickenpox, kids should get the chickenpox vaccine when they're 12 to 15 months old, and a booster shot when they're 4 to 6 years old.